High Speed (pinball): Reception

+Before release, High Speed was "immensely successful at test locations".
 High Speed was one of the games (along with 1986's Pin*Bot and 1984's Space Shuttle) that helped revitalize the pinball industry, which had become stagnant due in part to the video game crash of 1983.
 High Speed sold 17,080 units.
+It was so popular that it convinced Disneyland's arcade to add pinball, a first in the park's entire history.

 Pinball designer Pat Lawlor and pinball programmer Dwight Sullivan stated that High Speed is one of their favorite games.